ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 A variant definition referring to itself is recursive.
 A constructor may wrap data from the type being defined.

-This is the case of the following definition, which can be used to store JSON values.
+This is the case for the following definition, which can be used to store JSON values.
 ```ocaml
 # type json =
   | Null